dalito/ucumvert/README.md

 - Parser for UCUM unit strings that implements the full grammar.
 - Converter for creating [pint](https://pypi.org/project/pint/) units from UCUM unit strings.
 - A pint unit definition file [pint_ucum_defs.txt](https://github.com/dalito/ucumvert/blob/main/src/ucumvert/pint_ucum_defs.txt) that extends pint´s default units with UCUM units.
-All UCUM units from Version 2.1 of the specification are included.
+All UCUM units from the new version 2.2 of the specification (June 2024) are included.

 **ucumvert** generates the UCUM grammar by filling a template with unit codes, prefixes etc. from the official [ucum-essence.xml](https://github.com/ucum-org/ucum/blob/main/ucum-essence.xml) file (a copy is included in this repo).
 So updating the parser for new UCUM releases is straight forward.